 You can attend clinical supervision on a one-to-one basis, come for face to face meetings or receive supervision online.
 If you are interested in receiving supervision with others, you can join a supervision couple or supervision group.
 All options are available for supervisees.
 Some supervises attend both one-to-one and a group to experience the different environments.
 I provide both face-to-face and online supervision.
 Online supervision might be an option for supervisees who are based outside Norwich.
 Why not call me to discuss what might suit you best?
 Also see my article on considering group supervision here.

 My curiosity as your supervisor will be in what it is you need from your supervision in order to continue to grow as a professional and ethical practitioner.
-What we need all need from supervision varies so much individually and it is influenced by where you are on their professional journey.
-What you will need from your supervision will change over time.
+What we need all need from supervision varies so much individually and it is influenced by where you are on your professional journey.
+What you will need from me as your supervision will change over time.
 My focus will always be on what you need as you develop and your needs change.

 From the outset it is important to me that we agree what our expectations are from each other.
 We will discuss and agree what you can expect from me in supervision and what can be expected from you.
 We will maintain an open and congruent communication with each other in the interest of professional best practice.

 I aim to support my supervisees in their therapeutic work by providing a warm, safe, confidential space.
-Within this environment for them to share their practice and be reflective, developing as a therapist whilst gaining insight into their professional practice and enabling personal growth.
+Within this environment for them to share their practice and be reflective, developing as a therapist whilst gaining insight and confidence in their professional practice and enabling personal growth.
 I believe that we continue to learn from our experiences and from each other and in working collaboratively within the relationship with my supervisees, provides the basis for personal growth and development.
 Take a look at my article here on the Wonders of Supervision.
 You can also look at my article Being Myself in Supervision.

 I believe that we all have the drive to continue to grow professionally over time.
 Together we can work alongside each other and you can continue to develop from your evolving professional practice.